South East - Maintenance schemes

 Coastbound diversion route: A clearly signed diversion route will be in place taking traffic along the A249, M2, A2, A20

-As part of our work to maintain the M20, we’ve been repairing and replacing the safety barriers between junctions 9 and 13.
+As part of our work to maintain the M20, we’ve repaired and replaced the safety barriers between junctions 9 and 13.

-Once this work is complete, we’ll start repairing the barriers between junctions 7 and 8.
+We’re now starting work to repair the barriers between junctions 7 and 8.

 Where possible, we’re using overnight lane closures to minimise disruption, however there will be some full closures while we’re working on slip roads.